web security compromised

 The CMS Decision That Quietly Determines Your Risk

-If you’re choosing a platform or considering a migration, the architectural decision matters more than most business owners realize.
+If you are choosing a platform or considering a migration, the architectural decision matters more than most business owners realize.
+Your CMS does not just affect design flexibility, page editing, or marketing workflows.
+It also determines who is responsible for security updates, server hardening, uptime monitoring, backups, plugin risk, and incident response.

 There is no wrong answer here.
 There is only an unmanaged answer, which is the wrong one.